 Depending on the estate’s assets and debts, the cost of administering an estate without a will can jump from in the hundreds of dollars into the thousands of dollars.
 Estate administration where there is no will is generally more burdensome and costly for your family, which is why it may be a good idea to have your existing will reviewed by a Texas wills attorney.

 Even if your will is valid in Texas, you may wish to make changes to your will.
-The Texas Probate Code allows you to make as many amendments to your will as you choose through the use of “codicils.”
-A codicil is basically a valid amendment to your will, and a codicil in Texas must be executed with all the same formalities as the original last will and testament.
+The Texas Estates Code allows you to make as many amendments to your will as you choose through the use of “codicils.”
+A codicil is a valid amendment to your will, and a codicil in Texas must be executed with all the same formalities as the original last will and testament.

 It should go without saying that you should never amend your will in Texas by writing on your existing will.
 The only legally valid way to amend a will in Texas is with a codicil.